wagonlips/twitter_logging/README.md

 twitter_logging
 ===============

-A python script that extracts/modifies the date/text of tweets from the public XML of a user on twitter.com To be used in conjunction with cURL and bash to check for new tweets and add to archive.
+A (no longer functional) script that extracts/modifies the date/text of tweets from the public XML of a user on twitter.com To be used in conjunction with cURL and bash to check for new tweets and add to archive.